Gambling systems explained

 Martingale system

-A particular favourite with Roulette players, the Martingale is the simplest of all gambling systems.
+A particular favourite with Roulette players (see the bottom of this page), the Martingale is the simplest and most popular of all gambling systems - especially among beginners.

 Sequence of bets